malikashish8/Walkthrough/notes.md

 ```

 # PE

 Sequence:
-• Easy fail - /etc/passwd (and shadow) permision, SAM file in Repairs, check how patched the system is to get an idea of next steps
+* Easy fail - /etc/passwd (and shadow) permision, SAM file in Repairs, check how patched the system is to get an idea of next steps
-• Kernel Exploit
+* Kernel Exploit
-• Info disclosure in compromised service/user - also check logs and home folders
+* Info disclosure in compromised service/user - also check logs and home folders
-• files/folders/service (permission) misconfiguration
+* files/folders/service (permission) misconfiguration
-• Run LPC/WPC
+* Run LPC/WPC
-• Follow PE guide
+* Follow PE guide

 Once in, look for clues in current dir and user home dir

 If you find both passwd and shadow you can use unshadow to combine them and then run john:
 Unshadow passwd shadow>combined

-Always run ps aux
+Always run ps aux:
 `ps -f ax` for parent id
 `ps afx` for graphical parent id